 There was just something about being in the Holy Land, and being around others who’d sacrificed to come on this pilgrimage that meant so much to them.

-I don’t count myself as a religious person, but I’m definitely interested in all religions.
-And have an A Level in Religious Studies (Christianity and Islam) to prove it.
+I don’t count myself as a religious person, but I’m definitely interested in all religions and have an A-Level in Religious Studies (Christianity and Islam) to prove it.
 And so my trip to Israel was just fascinating.

-1. Hang out in Tel Aviv
+1. What to see in Tel Aviv

 Tel Aviv is a super cool city with a beach, summed up in a sentence.
-There are some really cool shops, bars and restaurants and it’s just got that cool vibe of Barcelona or Lisbon, drawing you in.
+There are really cool shops, bars, and restaurants and it’s just got that cool vibe similar to Barcelona or Lisbon, drawing you in.

-Yarkon Park, the Tel Aviv Museum of Art and the Bialik House are all iconic tourist spots for visitors too.
+Yarkon Park, the Tel Aviv Museum of Art, and the Bialik House are all iconic tourist spots for visitors too.

-Mainly though, the beach and the bars.
+Mainly though, depending on what you like, the beaches and the bars.

 You absolutely cannot visit Israel without going to the Old City of Jerusalem, within Jerusalem.
-I spent the day there and went to the Mount of Olives, saw the Wailing Wall and wandered the fascinating streets.
+I spent the day there and went to the Mount of Olives, saw the Wailing Wall, and wandered the fascinating streets.

 You really need to go to the Church of the Holy Sepulchre too.
-It’s the the most important church in the world for Christians and Jews as it’s where it’s believed Jesus was crucified.
+It’s the most important church in the world for Christians and Jews as it’s where it’s believed Jesus was crucified.

+Make sure to go to the super cool Machane Yehuda Market too.
 You’re going to love the food in Israel by the way, there’s a real multicultural scene there to enjoy.

 3. Explore Galilee

-We were out for hours and drove round Upper Galilee, the Hula Lake, the Jordan River and a few hidden caves and brooks the average eye would never find.
+We were out for hours and drove around Upper Galilee, the Hula Lake, the Jordan River, and a few hidden caves and brooks the average eye would never find.
 Our leader let us go SO fast, I loved it.